Includes numerous species in the family Pentatomidae

 Pest monitoring A thorough list of monitoring tools, attract-and-kill devices, natural enemies, and organic options for control can be found under "managing BMSB" at http://stopbsmb.org.

 Reduce overwintering sites in buildings by caulking and filling cracks to potential entry areas.
 Remove weeds with abundant seed pods, especially those close to buildings.

 Stink bugs have natural enemies, including predaceous stink bugs.
-Some native parasitoids and predators may be able to adapt to BMSB and there is promise of finding parasitoids in its native Asian countries.
-Researchers have identified a group of tiny parasitic wasps and a naturally occurring fungus that attacks BMSB in Japan.
+Some native parasitoids and predators may be able to adapt to BMSB and there is promise in augmenting an egg-parasitic Asian wasp known as the Samurai wasp (Trissoculus japonicus).

 See Table 1 in:

 Anon.
 2013.
 Visual guide to adult stink bugs Apple IPM Transition Project, WSU Tree Fruit Research and Extension Center (http://pmtp.wsu.edu/BMSB.html)